MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Dataset Construction

-Insiders often hold tokens across multiple accounts to mask the true holding concentration and avoid deterring later buyers.
-Identifying these bundled accounts controlled by the same users allows us to reveal the actual holding concentration.
-We collect the bundled account dataset from three sources:
+Insiders often hold tokens across multiple accounts to mask the true holding concentration.
+Identifying these bundled accounts allows us to reveal the actual holding concentration.
+We design heuristics to identify the bundle traces from three sources:

-(1) \textbf{In-transaction Multi-account Purchase}: As blockchain transactions are executed atomically, some insiders use multiple addresses within the same transaction to purchase tokens in order to secure a low price.
-Multi-accounts within the same swap transaction can be considered as bundled accounts.
+(1) \textbf{Multi-account co-purchase}: Some insiders use multiple addresses within the same transaction to purchase tokens directly.
+Since signing such a transaction requires the private keys of all participating accounts, we treat accounts that jointly execute buys or sells in the same transaction as belonging to the same entity.

-(2) \textbf{Fund-flow Relationship}: On Solana, creating a new user account requires an initial balance to cover rent, so accounts funded by the same funder often suggest common ownership.
-A notable exception arises when the funder is a centralized exchange, which typically reflects a user withdrawing funds to a newly created wallet.
-Such cases are therefore excluded.
+(2) \textbf{Fund-flow relationship}: On Solana, creating a new account requires an initial deposit to cover rent, so accounts funded by the same funding address likely share common ownership.
+We identify the funding addresses of the 1,916,363 unique accounts involved in pre-migration transactions to reconstruct this relationship.
+We exclude funding addresses that belong to centralized exchanges, as their outgoing transfers typically reflect user withdrawals rather than coordinated control.

-(3) \textbf{Jito Bundle ID}: Jito is a widely used block relay on Solana that enables bundled execution of transactions within a block~\cite{jito2024mevdocs}.
-As a result, transactions sharing the same Jito bundle ID are strongly indicative of being submitted by the same entity.
-In practice, for each pre-migration swap transaction, we retrieve its bundle ID from the Jito Explorer via a web crawler.\footnote{\url{https://explorer.jito.wtf/}}
+(3) \textbf{Jito bundle ID}: Jito is a widely used block relay on Solana that enables atomic bundled execution of transactions.
+Insiders frequently use Jito to bundle buy and sell transactions across multiple wallets, enabling fast, simultaneous multi-account actions.
+These relationships are not included in on-chain data.
+For 22,668,222 pre-migration transactions that are labeled as "buy" or "sell", we crawled their Jito bundle IDs from the \href{https://explorer.jito.wtf/}{Jito Explorer}.
+We treat accounts whose transactions share the same Jito bundle ID as controlled by the same entity.

-Bundle data are organized as (user account, identifier) tuples, where the identifier can be a transaction ID, a funder address, or a Jito bundle ID.
-For each memecoin launch, we cluster user accounts involved in the launchpad sale into bundles by matching identifier values and merge overlapping bundles.
-Table~\ref{tab:bundle_statistics} reports the ratio of bundled accounts in holders and the holding percentage of bundled accounts.
-As we can observe, a considerable portion (36.5\%) of the total token supply is held by the bundled accounts.
+As shown in Table~\ref{tab:data_structure}, a bundle trace is organized as a (user account, identifier) tuple, where the identifier can be a transaction ID, a funder address, or a Jito bundle ID.
+For each memecoin launch, we cluster user accounts into bundles by matching identifier values and merge overlapping bundles.
+Table~\ref{tab:bundle_statistics} reports the share of bundled accounts among holders and their share of total token supply.
+Notably, 36.5\% of the total token supply is held by bundled accounts at the point of migration, revealing pervasive multi-account concealment.

+Bundle traces reveal the true holding concentration that raw on-chain data conceals.
+For example, after merging bundled accounts, the top-10 holder share increases by 24 percentage points for high-risk memecoins, compared to only 6 points for low-risk memecoins, indicating that bundle traces provide an informative signal for high-risk detection.